 More information and find participating local banks.

-Some Mississippi counties have approved home repair and government grant programs and most major cities also have similar help for homeowners.
-You can find most of them below.
+Most counties have approved home repair and government grant programs and most major cities also have similar help for homeowners.
+Cities and counties received over $41M ($28M CDGB + $13M HOME) last fiscal year to help residents with various programs.

 Housing Rehabilitation: Program’s goal is to improve the livability of a home, to extend its life for a minimum of 10 years, and to meet the current minimum building code.